tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/before/exercises.md

 We don't believe you can really learn to program by watching a few videos and answering some questions (and if you believed that, you probably wouldn't be coming to The Iron Yard).
 However, skill acquisition takes a long time, and this work will help introduce you to some of the ideas and skills that will form the foundation of your in-person learning experience.

-Complete this through the "Conclusion" survey by January 17th, one week before class begins.
+Complete this through the "Conclusion" survey by January 17th.
 This timing is both so that I can review and so that you can rest before class starts.
 If you have ANY questions at all, please reach out to me at mason.matthews@theironyard.com.

 (Oh, but first, don't forget to [set up your Mac!](/before/setup.html))